Last updated on November 8th, 2022

 The next day we would head back to Las Vegas via a short stretch of the legendary Route 66.
 We had breakfast at the Maswik Cafeteria near our lodge which wasn’t very good.
 There is a supermarket next door if you want to buy something else.

-Route 66 is an old 4,000 km rural highway which pretty much connects Chicago to Los Angeles via small (and now forgotten) American towns.
-Parts of it actually merge into today’s modern highway system and some parts are left untouched.
+Route 66 is an old 4,000 km rural highway that pretty much connects Chicago to Los Angeles via small (and now forgotten) American towns.
+Parts of it merge into today’s modern highway system and some parts are left untouched.
 It’s those stretches that most people picture in their minds when they think about Route 66, ‘America’s main street’.

 We drove on HWY 64 out of Grand Canyon towards Interstate 40 and got off at exit 121 heading towards Seligman.
 Right when you exit, you get the feeling of driving on that iconic stretch of road and Seligman makes for an interesting stop.
 It pretty much lives off the notoriety of Route 66 which is so famous in popular culture.

 Eventually, we reached Kingman.
 That stretch of Route 66 from Seligman, will take you about an hour to drive.
-In Kingman, stopped for a late lunch at Mr. D’z Route 66 Diner.
+In Kingman, we stopped for a late lunch at Mr. D’z Route 66 Diner.
 As you may have guessed, this is a 1950’s style diner serving burgers and milkshakes amongst other things.
 Drop a quarter into the jukebox and enjoy your lunch!

 From Kingman, it was a nonstop 90-minute drive to Las Vegas on HWY 93.
 The road takes you right over Hoover Dam just before you reach Henderson.
-If you want to stop and have a look, be sure to get off the highway at Kingman Wash Access Rd and drive all the way to the visitors center.
-We, unfortunately, missed it and it was not really possible to turn back for the next few miles so we had to see the dam from … our rearview mirror.
+If you want to stop and have a look, be sure to get off the highway at Kingman Wash Access Rd and drive to the visitors center.
+We, unfortunately, missed it and it was not possible to turn back for the next few miles so we had to see the dam from … our rearview mirror.

 We dropped the car off at Harrah’s and checked in.
 What’s great at these car rental locations, is that you can simply drop off the keys after hours and you’re not bound by the closing times of the branch.
 This ain’t the Palazzo and the crowds are certainly different but for $130, we got upgraded to a massive room.
 Harrah’s casino certainly could use a renovation but the room itself was terrific.
-It is one the ‘old school’ Vegas hotels though definitely not as old school as The Sands or Dunes which have long been demolished.
+It is one of the ‘old school’ Vegas hotels though not as old school as The Sands or Dunes which have long been demolished.

-We headed over to the Fashion Show Mall for some last minute shopping and ended our Southwest USA visit cocktails and blackjack at the Paris Hotel.
+We headed over to the Fashion Show Mall for some last-minute shopping and ended our Southwest USA visit cocktails and blackjack at the Paris Hotel.